syncfusion-content/wpf-docs/wpf/Docking/Dealing-with-Windows.md

 ---
 layout: post
-title: Dealing with Windows of Syncfusion DockingManager control for WPF
+title: Dealing with Windows | Docking Manager | Syncfusion
-description: Learn how to deal with windows of DockingManager progrmmatically and customize the windows
+description: This section describes how to deal with windows of DockingManager progrmmatically and customize the windows.
 platform: wpf
 control: DockingManager
 documentation: ug